Crawfish Etouffee

 - All-purpose flour — we keep the unbleached kind at our house, but classic AP flour works.
 There is no substitute for this, as it’s going to make a blonde roux for the recipe.

-- Trinity — super common in most Cajun and Creole recipes, you’re going to need onion (yellow or white is perfect), green bell pepper and celery, too.
+- Holy Trinity — this is super common in most Cajun and Creole recipes and serves as the base.
+You’re going to need white or yellow onion, green bell pepper and celery, too.

 - Garlic

-- Crawfish tails — ask the seafood folks at your grocery to help you find this if crawfish aren’t something you normally see at the store!
+- Crawfish tail meat — ask the seafood folks at your grocery to help you find this if crawfish aren’t something you normally see at the store!
 They’ll have a recommendation for you.
 You can also order them online.

 - Salt-free Creole seasoning — we generally keep Tony’s at our house, but any salt-free Creole or Cajun seasoning would work.
-You could also make your own.
+You could also make your own blend of spices if you’d prefer.

 - Garnishes — green onions and parsley are the traditional etouffee garnishes